3pnguyen/spike-drive-base/README.md

 * The robot would jitter back in forth when doing a "gyro turn" near the targetted heading
 * The robot is easily affected by gyro drift.
 If you are using the code for a long enough time the code will become inaccurate.
 The only way to fix this right now is to reset the relative point for the gyro.
+* When using the sumo class and run method, the robot would sometimes retreat from the enemy even though there would be no reason to.
+For example, the robot may be in the middle of pushing the enemy, and then retreat for no reason!?

 ## ✍️ About the author